staviv/MemeSense/README.md

 from the train set.

 # Results and Comparisons
+**Our model score:**

+AUC-ROC Score: 0.72068

+Accuracy: 0.664

-From our modifications and Adds-Ons, we found that data augmentations improve our model by number% In accuracy and number% in AUC-ROC.
+From our modifications and Adds-Ons, we found that data augmentations didn’t improve our model.

+Our model achieved an improvement of 13% in accuracy compared to the starting point.

-Multimodal pretraining with CLIP model performed better than Unimodal pretraining with image and text pretrained models with an improvement of num% in accuracy and num% in AUC-ROC.
+Multimodal pretraining with CLIP model performed better than Unimodal pretraining with image and text pretrained and even better than the multimodal pretrained ViLBert.

-Dropout for image and text separately was preferred by Optuna rather then a single value like in the starting point architecture.
+Dropout for image and text separately was preferred by Optuna rather than a single value like in the starting point architecture.

-Learning rate with scheduler worked the best with ReducOnPlatue and LR Warmup to increase the learning rate at the beginning caused underfitting.
+The learning rate with the scheduler worked the best with ReducOnPlatue.

+Trying LR Warmup to increase the learning rate at the beginning caused underfitting.

-Besides AdamW optimizer, we tried SGD + momentum = 0.9 + Nesterov but
-our train loss couldn’t converge so we stayed with AdamW.
+Besides AdamW optimizer, we tried SGD + momentum = 0.9 + Nesterov but our train loss couldn’t converge so we stayed with AdamW.

 In our OCR experiment, we got much better results in Easyocr & OpenCV than the others.

 <img src="media/acc_original_code_table.png" style="width:6.26806in;height:4.37361in" alt="A screenshot of a computer Description automatically generated with low confidence" />